Hike the Flåm Valley

 Whether you get off the train at Vatnahalsen or Myrdal is up to you, and the length of the hike is approximately 20 kilometres from either station.
 The first half of the route goes on gravel, while the last part is paved.
 The lower part also carries vehicles going to and from farms and houses in the valley.
 So be mindful about meeting traffic before sharp bends.
 It is otherwise fairly easy to walk, but if you have knee problems you may want to consider cycling instead.

-The Rallarrosa mountain farm at Kårdal is a charming place to take a break.
+- The Rallarrosa cheese dairy is a traditional mountain farm at Kårdal and a charming place to take a break.
 This is also where Flåm Zipline ends.

 There are several options available for you who want to bike rather than walk down the valley: